 Yes.
 You must obtain a parking permit for the same cost as a vehicle permit.
 The permit must be placed on the front left fork of the motorcycle.
 Motorcycles may park in any motorcycle designated parking area or any unreserved parking stall

-The 30-minute parking zone is reserved for vendor deliveries.
-Faculty, staff and students may not park in the 30-minute loading zone.
+The Argyros 30-minute parking zone is reserved for vendor deliveries only.
+Faculty, staff and students may not park in that 30-minute loading zone.
+There are 30-minute loading and unloading spaces designated in the Argyros, Conference and Memorial Lots.
+Please refer to postage signage as to permit type required in each space.
+Vehicles parked with improper permit type or beyond 30-minutes are subject to citation.
 Faculty, staff and students parking in restricted space, area, or lots are subject to citation or tow.
 Faculty, staff and students are required to purchase annual permits and park in areas designated by the Parking Plan.
 The only exception to this policy is for faculty, staff or students who have a waiver on file and must drive to campus.
 Those who signed a waiver are allowed to buy a visitor pass from a dispenser up to three times per semester.
 Anyone discovered driving more than the three allowed exceptions or anyone signing a waiver and found parking in the neighborhood will be subject to a $500.00 fine.
 Additionally, students in violation of this policy will be subject to sanctions through the student conduct system.
 Faculty violators will be reported to the Provost and staff violators will be referred to Human Resources

 No. Parking is restricted.
 Parking permits are issued for specific lots only and all vehicles parked in unauthorized areas will receive a citation.
 If it is not a marked parking space you may not park there; this includes fence lines, trash receptacle storage areas, striped areas, fire lanes, loading zones, etc. See the parking plan chart for fees and acceptable parking locations.
 Reserved parking spaces are restricted to the specific permit holder assigned to the space.
 Parking in someone's reserved space at any time will result in a citation